|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This is a really easy rice, lentil, and veggie dish to prepare.
 It is perfect for days when you want a quick, hot meal.
 Veggie pulao smells so good while cooking, you'll be waiting for it to come off the stove so you can eat it! it is so quick and easy to make it is best made and eaten fresh.
 Serve it with your favorite raita, chutney and a green salad (if you feel up to it).

-- 1 cup Masoor (split red lentils)/ Toor Daal (split yellow pigeon peas)
+- 1 cup masoor (split red lentils)/toor daal (split yellow pigeon peas)

-- see links below for pictures

 - 2 tomatoes chopped fine

-- 2 cups chopped mixed vegetables of your choice - I use beans, peas, carrots, corn (even frozen mixed veg works well))
+- 2 cups chopped mixed vegetables of your choice - we use beans, peas, carrots, corn (even frozen mixed veg works well)